broadinstitute/pooled-cell-painting-profiling-template/README.md

 To correctly initialize the repository, we need to perform several manual steps.

+### Step 0: Create a New Repository **using this Repository as a Template**

+By spinning up a new repo using this repo as a template, you will retain all code, configuration files, computational environments, and directory structure that a standard Pooled Cell Painting workflow expects and produces.

-### Step 1: Fork Our Pooled Cell Painting Painting Recipe
+### Step 1: Fork The Pooled Cell Painting Painting Recipe

 We first want to [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the official pooled cell profiling recipe located at https://github.com/broadinstitute/pooled-cp-profiling-recipe.

-**Result:** The fork creates a copy of a recipe repository.
+* **Result:** The fork creates a copy of a recipe repository.
-**Goals:** 1) Remove the connection to official recipe updates to avoid unintended weld versioning reversal; 2) Enable independent updates to fork code that does not impact official recipe.
+* **Goals:** 1) Remove the connection to official recipe updates to avoid unintended weld versioning reversal; 2) Enable independent updates to fork code that does not impact official recipe.
-**Execution:** See [forking instructions](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) and the image below.
+* **Execution:** See [forking instructions](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) and the image below.

 ![Step 1: Fork](media/step1_forkrecipe.png)